PLEASE NOTE: THIS POLICY WAS UPDATED OCTOBER 2019

 Data Transfer Abroad

 Mundipharma may transfer your deidentified personal and health information to an associated company in USA and/or Europe for the specific purpose of reporting adverse events.
-We will ensure we comply with our obligations under the respective Privacy Principles with respect to that transfer.
+We will ensure we comply with our obligations under the Act with respect to that transfer.

 Anonymity and Pseudonymity